 Roasting a pumpkin is super easy and it freezes well.
 This is a simple technique for roasting pumpkins.
+Use for all of your favorite pumpkin recipes.

 First cut of the stem, it’s easier, even though I didn’t do it, sometimes I just do things the hard way.
 Then cut the pumpkin in half and scoop out the seeds and strings.
 Not really the fun part, the strings can be a bit of a pain.
 Next place the pumpkin flat side down and cut into wedges, being careful not to cut yourself.
 It’s better to have a sharp knife as you are going to have to muscle through the cutting.
 Then lay out on a baking sheet and roast for 35 minutes at 4ooF or until the pumpkin is fork tender.